 - 6 tablespoons of above prepared sauce

-- 1 cup old fashioned oats 80 g
+- 1 cup (100g) old fashioned oats

-- 1 apple sliced
+- 1 apple, sliced

-- Add all of the sauce ingredients and whisk really well until completely smooth.
+- Add all of the Thai Peanut sauce ingredients to a bowl and whisk really well until completely smooth.
 If your tahini or peanut butter are stored in the fridge, you will need to slightly heat them to soften and become smooth before measuring.
 Set aside.
 Taste & adjust if desired.

 - Add the oats and only 6 tablespoons (1/4 cup + 2 tablespoons) of the prepared sauce to a small bowl.
 Stir really well until it is all combined, sticky and comes together in a ball.
 Spread out onto the prepared pan evenly and flat, about 1/2 inch high.

 - Bake for 10 minutes and remove from the oven, add the sesame seeds (if using) and stir around the granola, so it can cook evenly.
 Bake for 10 more minutes, watching it closely the last couple of minutes so it doesn't burn.
 It should be very golden brown.
 Set aside to cool and crisp up for 10 minutes.
 Tip: While the granola is baking the last 10 minutes, start to boil your pasta (if using) or spiralize your zucchini noodles or prep your veggies.